yilenpan/my_resume/README.md

 First I copied my `package.json` file from my ~/templates folder and ran `npm install`.
 Then I created a source folder (where I do all of my work), and it makes the boiler plate files I need to build.
 Lastly I `bower install bootstrap` then open the entire folder in sublime.

-Making a new project folder is as simple as making a new dir and calling `newproj`.
+Making a new project folder is as simple as making a new dir and executing `newproj`.
 Something oldly satisfying about that.

 # Plan of attack